 Rather than phasing it into word, she raised up her left hand.

 “Oh my gosh!
 Congratulations!
 When did this happen?
 Since I haven’t heard anything from April… wait, did you tell her already?”
-I shifted quickly, knowing how my little sister – her best friend – would blow up if I knew something this important before her.
+I shifted quickly, knowing how my little sister – her best friend – might have a fit if she wasn’t informed right away.

 “No worries.
 I called her after Julian and I talked to our parents.
 I asked her to keep it a secret so that I could personally tell you,” she beamed.